Feneck91/VBA-Redmine/README.md

 For the moment, it manage filters issues with only project and status operations (open / closed / equal or different).
 It is ready for future features like filter on Custom Fields values.

+The current allow you to retrieve some informations without beeing administrator (need a server plugin).
+Be careful, this is a  security breaches.
+Use the plugin at you own risk!
+You can add parameter to  add security (the user must be logged).
+This code is into ServerRedmineAPIex folder.

 ## Examples

 ```vb